JanWielemaker/altupdate/README.md

     inside a _transaction_ to remain independent.
 This works well with private incremental tabling.

-One simply working solution is to kill the unsuccessful workers.
+One simple working solution is to kill the unsuccessful workers.
 Now we may continue with the winner or we must ensure that committed changes are properly reflected in the "main" worker's table.